pdnpa/interpretation-key/docs/src/docs/urban/urban.md

 ## Definition of landscape category

-H1 Built-up land - Two sub-categories are identified:
+H1 Built-up land - Three sub-categories are identified:

 **H1a Urban land - areas of buildings, including gardens, car parks, etc.**, and urban open spaces such as parks, playing fields, etc. Any settlement consisting of more than one group of buildings will be included.